 This post is in continuation with a previous one and part of my Deoria Tal Travelogue.
 It was a winter trip that we made in the month of February for a total of 4 days.
-Vehicles we used were a Honda Brio carrying 5 people in it and my Royal Enfield.
-We traveled from Delhi to Devprayag on the first day; and Devprayag to Deoria Tal on second Day.
-We also included a short snow trek till Dugal Bitta and then walked from Sari Village to Deoria Tal at 9 PM in pitch black dark.
-Details of the trek to the lake are mentioned in this article.
+We traveled from Delhi to Devprayag on the first day; and Devprayag to Sari Village to Deoria Tal on the second day.
+We also included a short snow trek till Dugal Bitta and reached Deoria Tall at 9 PM in pitch black dark.
 Please click on the link below to read the previous part of this travelogue.

 Journey So Far: Devprayag to Chopta – The Valleys of White